-- ≥ 230 V electrical operation is only possible when the vehicle is connected to the 230 V power supply. - Select the output level for 230 V electrical operation so that it corresponds to the fuse protection of the 230 V connection (900 W for 3.9 A fuse, 1800 W for 7.8 A fuse). - When the heater on the operating unit is set to summer operation and the energy selector switch is set to mixed operation, the heater still runs only in 230 V operation.
+- ≥ 230 V electrical operation is only possible when the vehicle is connected to the 230 V power supply. - Select the output level for 230 V electrical operation so that it corresponds to the fuse protection of the 230 V connection (900 W for 3.9 A fuse, 1800 W for 7.8 A fuse). - When the heater on the operating unit is set to summer operation and the energy selector switch is set to mixed operation, the heater will only heat the water in the boiler.
+For this, the heater only runs in 230 V operation.
 The gas burner is not switched on.
+The vehicle is not heated.

-Fig. 188 Energy selector switch for heater/boiler
+Fig. 200 Energy selector switch for heater/boiler